Plant DetailShow Menu

 Description

 It is easily grown in medium to wet soils in part shade to full shade.
-Prefers moist, rich, humusy, acidic soils, but adapts to lesser conditions.
-This plant has compact, horizontal rhizome, its growth is vigorous.
+It prefers moist, rich, humus-rich, acidic soils, but adapts to poorer conditions.
+It naturally occurs in the moist, boggy ground along streams and on shaded ledges and bluffs.
+It typically grows in clumps 2 to 3 feet tall, but with constant moisture can reach 6 feet in height.
 It may go dormant with dry soil.
 It is slow to establish but long-lived.
+This plant has compact, horizontal rhizomes; its growth is vigorous.

 VIDEO Created by NC State Extension's Homegrown series featuring Mark Weathington, Director of JC Raulston Arboretum.